venkatweb1234/traffic_lights_sytem_app/README.md

 Bonus: At this intersection north bound traffic has a green right-turn signal, which stops the south bound traffic and allows north bound traffic to turn right.
 This is green at the end of north/south green light and stays green for 10 seconds.
 During this time north bound is green, north right-turn is green and all other lights are red.

 Implementation/Outcomes:
-1.Implement a front-end and backend (you can use ‘dotnet new’ templates of your choice) 2.The backend will contain the logic and state of the running traffic lights.
+1.Implement a front-end and backend (you can use â€˜dotnet newâ€™ templates of your choice) 2.The backend will contain the logic and state of the running traffic lights.
 The front-end will be a visual representation of the traffic lights, with the data served from the backend.
-3.There’s no need to have a perfect design on the front end, something simple and functional is fine (unless this is an area of strength you would like to show off).
+3.Thereâ€™s no need to have a perfect design on the front end, something simple and functional is fine (unless this is an area of strength you would like to show off).
 Noting* we will review the client side code.
-4.There’s no need to implement entity framework (or similar) to store the data in a database, a in-memory store is fine Code needs to follow architecture & best practices for enterprise grade system
+4.Thereâ€™s no need to implement entity framework (or similar) to store the data in a database, a in-memory store is fine Code needs to follow architecture & best practices for enterprise grade system

 ## Prerequisites <a name="prerequisites"></a>